dmlc/xgboost/doc/jvm/xgboost_spark_migration.rst

 which may cause compatibility issues with existing user code.

-This guide will walk you through the process of updating your code to ensure it's compatible with XGBoost Spark 3.0 and later versions.
+This guide will walk you through the process of updating your code to ensure it's compatible with XGBoost-Spark 3.0 and later versions.

 **********************
 XGBoost Spark Packages